 Systemic Lupus Erythematosis (SLE)

-Lupus is a disease of the immune system, which affects more than 17,000 Australians.
-Symptoms can be vague and vary from person to person, and consequently diagnosis can be difficult.
+Systemic Lupus Erythematosus (SLE), also known as lupus, is a disease of the immune system, which is estimated to affect more than 20,000 people in Australia and New Zealand.
+Symptoms can be vague and vary between people, and therefore diagnosis can be difficult.
 However, once diagnosed, a combination of prescribed treatment and lifestyle adjustments enables most people with lupus to enjoy an almost normal life.

 What is lupus?